Ubrelvy (ubrogepant) is a prescription drug used for immediate migraine symptom treatment. Ubrelvy comes as an oral tablet.

 Symptoms of a mild allergic reaction can include:

-A more severe allergic reaction is rare but possible.
-Symptoms of a severe allergic reaction can include swelling under your skin, typically in your eyelids, lips, hands, or feet.
-They can also include swelling of your tongue, mouth, or throat, which can cause trouble breathing.
+A more severe allergic reaction called anaphylaxis is rare but possible.
+Symptoms of a severe allergic reaction can include:

 Call your doctor right away if you have an allergic reaction to Ubrelvy.
 But if you think you’re having a medical emergency, call 911 or your local emergency number.

+- Savings program.
 If you have questions about how to pay for your prescription, talk with your doctor or pharmacist.
-You can also visit the Ubrelvy manufacturer’s website to see if it offers support options.
+A savings program may also be available on the drug’s website.

 Your doctor will recommend the dosage of Ubrelvy that’s right for you.
 Below are commonly used dosages, but always follow the dosage instructions that your doctor provides.

-Ubrelvy comes as tablets you’ll take by mouth.
+Ubrelvy comes as a tablet you swallow.
 It’s available in the following strengths:

 - 50 milligrams (mg)